-We may charge the customer an installation fee when the services are first activated.
+We may charge the customer an installation fee when services are first activated.
 We do not charge installation fees for contract renewals.
-Installation fees are recorded as deferred revenue and recognized as revenue ratably over the estimated life of the customer arrangement as installation fees do not have standalone value.
+Installation fees are not distinct within the context of the overall contractual commitment with the customer to perform our content delivery service and are therefore recognized initially as deferred revenue and recognized as revenue ratably over the estimated life of the customer.

 We also derive revenue from services and events sold as discrete, non-recurring events or based solely on usage.
-For these services, we recognize revenue after an enforceable contract has been signed by both parties, the fee is fixed or determinable, the event or usage has occurred, and collection is reasonably assured.
+For these services, we recognize revenue when control of promised goods or services is transferred to customers at an amount that reflects the consideration to which we expect to be entitled to in exchange for those goods or services.

 At the inception of a customer contract for service, we make an assessment as to that customer's ability to pay for the services provided.
-If we subsequently determine that collection from the customer is not reasonably assured, we record an allowance for doubtful accounts and bad debt expense or deferred revenue for all of that customer's unpaid invoices and cease recognizing revenue for continued services provided until cash is received.
-Cash received from customers related to sales tax is not included in revenue.
+If we subsequently determine that collection from the customer is not probable, we record an allowance for doubtful accounts and bad debt expense or deferred revenue for that customer's unpaid invoices and cease recognizing revenue for continued services provided until it is probable that revenue will not be reversed in a subsequent reporting period.
+Our standard payment terms vary by the type and location of our customer.